aydarbek30/ICT_web-dev_project/README.md

-# ICT_site_project
+# ICT final project
-project for ICT subject, actually Arman helped with it, but still.
+project for ICT subject.

-Site has database for user who sign up and all project is idea of WSP (KBTU)
+Site has database for users who sign up.
+All project is idea of WSP (KBTU).